Wi11ione/wi11ione.github.io/_pages/research.md

 ---

-### Self-Evolutionary Methods and Applications for Intelligent Systems in Complex Environments: Close-loop Self-Evolve Mechanism for Autonomous Vehicle Based on Mixed Reality Testing
+## Self-Evolutionary Methods and Applications for Intelligent Systems in Complex Environments: Close-loop Self-Evolve Mechanism for Autonomous Vehicle Based on Mixed Reality Testing
 #### supported by Fundamental Research Funds for the Central Universities, Ministry of Education of China, directed by Prof. Yanjun Huang

 ---

-#### Results achieved 2022.9-2023.9
+### Results achieved 2022.9-2023.9
 <div class="research-grid">
   <a class="research-item" href="{{ site.url }}/research/self-evolutionary-methods/applications/data-closed-loop/">
     <div class="research-content">
       <img src="/images/paper1-framework.png" alt="Data Closed Loop">
       <div class="research-text">
-        <h4>Reviewed the research related to data-closed loop and proposed a self-evolution mechanism for autonomous driving algorithm.</h4>
+        <h4>We reviewed the research related to data-closed loop and proposed a self-evolution mechanism for autonomous driving algorithm.</h4>
       </div>
     </div>
   </a>